CORRELATIONS

 • Inter-rater reliability (are observers consistent).

 • Correlation does not and cannot be taken to imply causation.
-Even if two variables have a strong association, we cannot assume that one causes the other.
+Even if two variables are strongly associated, we cannot assume that one causes the other.

-• Correlation does not allow us to go beyond the data that is given.
-For example, suppose it was found that there was an association between time spent on homework (1/2 hour to 3 hours) and number of G.C.S.E. passes (1 to 6).
-It would not be legitimate to infer from this that spending 6 hours on homework would likely generate 12 G.C.S.E. passes.
+• Correlation does not allow us to go beyond the data provided.
+For example, suppose an association was found between time spent on homework (1/2 hour to 3 hours) and the number of GCSE passes (1 to 6).
+It would not be legitimate to infer from this that spending 6 hours on homework would likely generate 12 GCSE passes.

 • Curvilinear correlations